 Once the eggs were ready, I hid the individual egg pieces around the room and divided the class into small groups.
-While the other kids were working on another math activity, I let my first group go on an egg hunt!
+While the others were working on another math activity, I let my first group go on an egg hunt!

 You may need to let them know how many pieces are hidden, but you could also let them figure that out as they go for more of a challenge.

 When all of the halves were collected, I had the kids spread them all out and start connecting them.
 They checked their answers with a buddy and then hid them again for the next group.

 Note: If you’ll be completing the activity with just one child, you could also put the egg pieces in an Easter basket and just let him explore them on his own.

 More Fun Activities

 For even more fun, check out our awesome Editable Math Fact Games in our shop!